Yard Waste / Leaf Recycling Program

 For further information call the Office of Mayor David Held at 330-499-5081.

-Thank you Mohler’s True Value for handing out 8,973 packs (44,865 bags) of free bags to our city residents during the 2016 program!
+Thank you Mohler’s True Value for handling the distribution of 8,790 packs (43950 bags) of free bags to our city residents during the 2017 program!

 Raking or Blowing Leaves or Grass Clippings into Street Prohibited